Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular

-\begin{itemize} \item At any state $s$, we randomize our decision with probabilities $\epsilon$ and $(1-\epsilon)$ for the following reason.
-A sufficient condition for the convergence of $R_{mobile}^{(\tau)}(s)$ to $\overline{R}_{mobile}(s)$ and convergence of $R_{static}^{(\tau)}(s)$ to $\overline{R}_{static}(s)$ is $\lim \inf_{\tau \rightarrow \infty}\frac{\nu(s,1,\tau)}{\tau} >0 $ and $\lim \inf_{\tau \rightarrow \infty}\frac{\nu(s,0,\tau)}{\tau} >0 $ almost surely for each $s$; i.e., all state-action pairs should occur comparatively often.
-We ensure this by the proposed randomized decision making and using the fact that the states come from an ergodic discrete-time finite state Markov chain.
-Very small or very large value of $\epsilon$ might lead to possibly sample-path dependent slow convergence rate. \item It is easy to see that, $|\lambda_{\epsilon}^*(\xi)-\lambda^*(\xi)| \leq \frac{\epsilon}{2 }\sum_{s}g(s) \E |R_{mobile}(s)-R_{static}(s) |$.
 Hence, by choosing $\epsilon$ small, we can achieve a mean reward per slot which is arbitrarily close to the optimal value, but the convergence rate might be slow depending on the initial values of the iterates and the realization of the sample path. \item The above problem of yielding an average reward slightly different than $\lambda^*(\xi)$ can be solved in the following way.
 At the decision instant $\tau$, instead of using the randomization with probability $\epsilon$ (as defined in Algorithm~\ref{algorithm:learning-algorithm-single-timescale}), one could randomize for state $s$ with a probability $\frac{\epsilon}{\nu(s,\tau)}$ where $\nu(s,\tau)$ is the number of occurrence of state $s$ up to time $\tau$.
-Since the Markov chain is finite state, positive recurrent, irreducible and independent of the actions taken by the base station, and since $\sum_{k=1}^{\infty}\frac{\epsilon}{k}=\infty$, by the second Borel-Cantelli lemma we can say that $\Pro (\lim_{\tau \rightarrow \infty}\nu(s,1,\tau)=\infty)=1$; this is sufficient to prove Theorem~\ref{theorem:single-timescale-convergence}.
+Since the Markov chain is finite state, positive recurrent, irreducible and independent of the actions taken by the base station, and since $\sum_{k=1}^{\infty}\frac{\epsilon}{k}=\infty$, by the second Borel-Cantelli lemma we can say that this is sufficient to prove Theorem~\ref{theorem:single-timescale-convergence}.